MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

-None of the internal links from pages on your site, pointing to your home page, use your primary keyword ‘[KEYWORD X]’ (Figure 1.6.1).
+None of the internal links from pages on your site, pointing to your homepage, use your primary keyword ‘[KEYWORD X]’ (Figure 1.6.1).
 We recommend changing the alt text of your business logo image from ‘[X]’ to ‘[Y]’, as this will help increase the relevance of your page for the query ‘[KEYWORD Y]’.

 Links to your [PAGE Y] and [PAGE Z] pages contain the primary keyword ‘[KEYWORD Y]’ or ‘[KEYWORD Z]’, but you also should consider linking from other places on your site with secondary keywords like ‘[KEYWORD YY]’ or ‘[KEYWORD ZZ]’ in the anchor text.
 This way you will increase their chances of ranking for these keywords in the search.
-Figure 1.6.1 – A list of incoming internal links pointing to your home page, and all anchor and alt texts used in them
+Figure 1.6.1 – A list of incoming internal links pointing to your homepage, and all anchor and alt texts used in them

 | Source        | ALT Text           | Anchor Text  |
 | ------------- | ------------- | ----- |